 It’s not purely academic members of staff that this applies to either – any member of staff across the University will see relevant content pulled in:

-The last bit of tagged content that gets pulled into a staff profile page is the list of PhD opportunities where the staff member had been tagged as a named supervisor.
+In 2022, we made a further improvement to staff pages with the integration of PhD opportunities where staff members were a named supervisor.
 Although we have a searchable list of PhD projects, the way that prospective PhD students find these varies.
 In many instances, a student may make contact with a researcher at a conference, or simply know of their work, look them up, and then find what projects they are supervising directly from their staff page.
 Personal connections and interests are key here.
 On the staff page, a summary of the project opportunity is pulled in, and will automatically disappear from the page once the deadline has passed – again, saving a lot of manual checking.

 As well as pulling information from elsewhere on to a person’s profile, we can also do the same thing in reverse – pulling information into a content type that we call a ‘manual person listing’.
 For school or department sites, all staff in that group get pulled in to the ‘People’ page automatically, as below: